sabiransari1/assorted-bulb-9592/README.md

 ## It is an Collaborative Project.
 Collaborators
-sabir Ansari (Team-Lead)
+- Sabir Ansari (Team-Lead)
-Juri Kalita
+- Juri Kalita

 ## Tech Stack
 In this project, we utilize the following technologies: